stefankarlsson1230/My-p1xt-studies/README.md

 ### Goal
 The goal of Tier 1 is to gain a robust foundational knowledge of web development and become confident at coding beginner to intermediate-level web projects.
 It should provide a stepping stone for branching into other facets of development or for diving deeper into more advanced web development.

-### Instructions:
-- Proceed through the projects alongside the Odin Project so that you are always practicing by building a project on Frontend Mentor while you progress through Odin.
-- When you begin working on the Frontend Mentor projects, sign up for their discord and engage with the community.
-Help others when you can.
-- Include mathematics in your studies if possible.
-There is a General Mathematics Progression at the bottom of the [Notes](#notes) below to guide you to whatever course in the sequence is appropriate for your level.
-- Leverage the reading material listed for this tier while completing the projects.
-It covers the materials from the courses in much greater depth and will help a lot.
-You should be familiar with both reading it and using it as a reference when you have questions by the end of the tier.
-- Near the end of this tier, polish up two of your best projects, showcasing your best work, for potential leverage in creating your portfolio in Tier 4.

 | Activity                                                                                                                                                                     | Status | Evidence |
 | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :----: | :------: |